 A stroke occurs when the blood supply to the brain is blocked, or when there’s a bleed into the brain.
-Like all organs, the brain needs oxygen and nutrients to function properly, as provided by the blood supply.
+Like all organs, the brain needs oxygen and nutrients to function properly.
 When a clot forms, it can create a blockage in a blood vessel supplying the brain.
-This cuts off the blood flow to an area of the brain, damaging cells by starving them of oxygen.
+This cuts off the blood flow to an area of the brain, damaging cells.
 This can lead to brain damage, both temporary or permanent, depending how long the blood supply is cut off.

 Signs of a stroke.
 Want to know how to recognize a stroke?
 Click here for the leading stroke symptoms.

 Types of Stroke

 The Heart and Stroke Foundation describes three types of stroke in adults – ischemic, hemorrhagic and transient ischemic attacks (TIA).

 Ischemic strokes are caused by an interruption of the blood flow to the brain due to a blood clot.
 These strokes usually involve the buildup of plaque (fatty materials, calcium and scar tissue) in the arteries that supply blood to the brain, narrowing them and interfering with or blocking the blood flow.
 This narrowing is called atherosclerosis.